Encode-Solidity-Bootcamp-Q2-April-Late/week2-ballot/README.md

 # Week 2 Assignment - Group 9
-Group Members: Kit Sidhu, Hussam Alsaliti, Zachary Halaby, Xuelan Wu
+Group Members: Hussam Alsaliti, Zachary Halaby, Xuelan Wu, Kit Sidhu

 ### We tried using Goerli testnet and failed due to network congestion and high gas prices.
 We then switched to Sepolia and added a gas limit and found success. ##
 ### Voting Rights